williamlims/williamlims/README.md

 - Postgraduate student in Full Stack Web Development at PUC Minas <br>
 - Graduated in Information Systems at UFSCAR <br>
 - Graduated in Analysis and Systems Development at UNIFRAN <br>
-- Degree in Computing from the Claretian University Center <br>
+- Degree in Computing from the Claretiano University Center <br>

 ### Some More
 🔭 I’m currently working on Personal Projects <br>